Peace Club

 • regular outpatient drug treatment

-• 90 day inpatient drug rehab
+• 60 and 90 day inpatient drug rehab

 Opioid Medications used in Treatment:

-• Buprenorphine treatment
+• Buprenorphine clinical treatment

 External Opioid Medications Source: